anonymous0111118/De-duplication/README.md

 <img src="https://github.com/anonymous0111118/De-duplication/assets/141200895/e0e7d37e-3655-4da5-8162-01ca5277a5a0" alt="Case 3" width="300" height="300">

-This example triggered the same bug as case 1.
-After **manual analysis**, they found that the root cause of the bug was also the same.
+This example encountered the same bug as case 1, and after conducting a thorough **manual analysis**, it was discovered that the root cause of the bug was identical in both cases.

-In addition, we can see from the heatmap of **attention** that the model pays the same attention to it as it does to case 1.
+Furthermore, by examining the heatmap of **attention**, it becomes evident that the model assigns a similar level of attention to this example as it did to case 1.
+This suggests that the model recognizes the shared patterns and relevance between the two cases, reinforcing the consistency of its attention mechanism.

 * Case No.3

 <img src="https://github.com/anonymous0111118/De-duplication/assets/141200895/6ecdf7e2-c55c-49f8-ad10-eb983de8cfb0" alt="Case 4" width="300" height="300">

-Our **manual analysis** of this example is as follows: In C language, the char type is regarded as a signed type by default.
-When the char type is compared with the unsigned char type, the unsigned char is converted to char by default, so the value of b in the if-statement should be -1, but when it is defined with const, b is not staged under the optimization level of O2, but is compared with c as an integer of value 255, and an incorrect output is obtained.
+Based on our **manual analysis** of this example, we have observed the following:

+In the C language, the *char* type is considered *signed* by default.
+When comparing a *char* type with an *unsigned* char type, the *unsigned char* should be implicitly converted to *char*.
+Therefore, in the *if-statement*, the value of *b* should be *-1*.
+However, when *b* is defined as *const*, under the optimization level of -O2, it is compared with *c* as an integer with a wrong value of 255.
+This inconsistency leads to an incorrect output.

-On the heatmap of **attention** changes, we can clearly find that the model pays more and more attention to the definitions of c and b, and in the if statement, the model pays more and more attention to the two variables c and b before and after, indicating that the model also believes that there is Type conversion operations can prove that the model captures failure-relevant semantics.
+Regarding the heatmap changes in **attention**, it is evident that the model increasingly focuses on the definitions of *c* and *b*.
+In the *if-statement*, the model pays growing attention to the variables *c* and *b*.
+There, the model's comprehension of the distinct types involved suggests its recognition of the existence of type conversion operations, thereby capturing failure-relevant semantics.

 * Case No.4
 <img src="https://github.com/anonymous0111118/De-duplication/assets/141200895/20bc675b-6d09-4e22-aa20-085305a014fb" alt="Case 4" width="300" height="300">

-This example triggered the same bug as case 3.
-After **manual analysis**, they found that the root cause of the bug was also the same.
+After conducting a thorough **manual analysis**, it was determined that this example encountered the same bug as case 3, with the root cause being identical.

-Although this program lacks the expression of conditional statements, it is logically the same as case 3.
-The model's **attention** change for this example is very similar to the case 3, and in this process, it only pays attention to char and const char definitions and also comparisons between them, but does not pay special attention to the expression of if-expressions in case4, which shows that the model accurately discovered the true failure-relevant semantics of this set of examples.
+Despite the absence of *if-statements* in this program, its logical structure aligns with that of case 3.
+Remarkably, the **attention** pattern exhibited by the model for this example closely resembles that of case 3.
+The model primarily focuses on the definitions and comparisons involving *char* and *const char*, without placing significant emphasis on the *if-expression* present in case 3.
+This demonstrates the model's accurate identification of the genuine failure-relevant semantics within this set of examples.

 * Case No.5